 Current Volunteer Opportunities

-The next board year will begin in June 2019.
-New members will join us as we continue to implement our strategic road map, pilot a new business model and continue to find new and innovative ways to serve our community.
+The next Board of Directors term will begin in June 2020.
+New members will join us as we continue to implement our strategic plan and continue to find new and innovative ways to serve our community.

 - Government relations